Metappearance: Meta-Learning for Visual Appearance Reproduction: Abstract

 \section{Abstract}

-There currently are two main approaches to reproducing visual appearance using Machine Learning (ML): The first is training models that generalize over different instances of a problem, e.g., different images from a dataset.
-Such models learn priors over the data corpus and use this knowledge to provide fast inference with little input, often as a one-shot operation.
-However, this generality comes at the cost of fidelity, as such methods often struggle to achieve the final quality required.
-The second approach does not train a model that generalizes across the data, but overfits to a single instance of a problem, e.g., a flash image of a material.
-This produces detailed and high-quality results, but requires time-consuming training and is, as mere non-linear function fitting, unable to exploit previous experience.
-Techniques such as fine-tuning or auto-decoders combine both approaches but are sequential and rely on per-exemplar optimization.
-We suggest to combine both techniques end-to-end using meta-learning: We over-fit onto a single problem instance in an inner loop, while also learning how to do so efficiently in an outer-loop that builds intuition over many optimization runs.
-We demonstrate this concept to be versatile and efficient, applying it to RGB textures, Bi-directional Reflectance Distribution Functions (BRDFs), or Spatially-varying BRDFs (svBRDFs).
+There currently exist two main approaches to reproducing visual appearance using Machine Learning (ML): The first is training models that generalize over different instances of a problem, \eg different images of a dataset.
+As one-shot approaches, these offer fast inference, but often fall short in quality.
+The second approach does not train models that generalize across tasks, but rather over-fit a single instance of a problem, \eg a flash image of a material.
+These methods offer high quality, but take long to train.
+We suggest to combine both techniques end-to-end using meta-learning: We over-fit onto a single problem instance in an inner loop, while also learning how to do so efficiently in an outer-loop across many exemplars.
+To this end, we derive the required formalism that allows applying meta-learning to a wide range of visual appearance reproduction problems: textures, \acp{BRDF}, \acp{svBRDF}, illumination or the entire light transport of a scene.
+The effects of meta-learning parameters on several different aspects of visual appearance are analyzed in our framework, and specific guidance for different tasks is provided.
+Metappearance enables visual quality that is similar to over-fit approaches in only a fraction of their runtime while keeping the adaptivity of general models.

 \acresetall